KMedinaTheDev/iVerify-Assignment/DOCUMENTATION.md

 The frontend is developed using React, a popular JavaScript library for building user interfaces.
 React enables the creation of modular and reusable components, facilitating the development of a dynamic and responsive dashboard.

+You will notice a couple of files are .tsx instead of .js, this is because I believe using TypeScript can be incredibly powerful and helpful when working with a young codebase.
+It helps prevent errors in the future that tend to spawn from how loosely typed JS is.
+Using Type
+Script initially means taking a bit of extra time when setting things up as there's a lot more to define but helps prevent headaches in the future, it is something I consider as a major improvement to any codebase I've worked on so far.

 # Additional Information

 The app is designed to provide administrators with a powerful dashboard to search and analyze employee device scans.
 It features a responsive design, making it accessible across various devices.
 Future updates will include additional features such as sorting by date or alphabetical order.